 Driver Education is offered to Fort Atkinson High School students through the contracted services of Tri-City Driving School.
-The course will be offered each quarter throughout the school year during the school day.
-Additionally, Tri-City offers evening classes and a summer class.
+The course will be offered as a quarter-long class during the school day.
+Additionally, Tri-City occasionally offers evening classes and summer classes.
 This is a non-credit class and will not count toward the student's GPA.